Rupom-Bhattacherjee/lorem_ipsum_mini_project_2/README.md

 * From the Pdays and Previous univariate distribution we can see that most of the clients in the dataset haven't been contacted in the current and previous campaigns

-* Duration of the call is right skewed, with most calls ending early.
+* Duration of the call is left skewed, with most calls ending early.

 * We did not find any null values